roma-p/vit/etc/j.md

 x rename "fetch" to "checkout". (co shall be ok). x commit with messages... "-m" for the first time.
-- logs by branch (therefore log original branchng commit)
-- tags (and not just the lighweight) x checkout by commit
-- tagging auto increment.
-- when creating a branch, auto tagging? at least an option to do it. x commit -K (to keep file and editable if there is), otherwise -k.
+- logs by branch (therefore log original branchng commit) x tags (and not just the lighweight) x checkout by commit x tagging auto increment. x when creating a branch, auto tagging? at least an option to do it. x commit -K (to keep file and editable if there is), otherwise -k.
 - checkout by ref: (or maybe update command?) vit update /path/to/file x info for ref file.